yawesla/5_NAFI-IRFAN-ZIDNY_Final-Project-Software-Engineering_2025/README.md

 - npx sequelize-cli db:migrate
 - npx sequelize-cli db:seed:all
 - npx nodemon app.js

-if the message = " Example app listening on port 3000 ", then the app is running correctly.
+if the message = "Example app listening on port 3000", then the app is running correctly.

+How to run client :
+- cd client
+- npm i
+- npm start